-- 4.41.
-Technical and other documents submitted by the applicant shall be reviewed and assessed by the regulatory body to determine whether the facility or activity complies with the relevant objectives, principles and associated criteria for safety. - 4.42.
-In performing its review and assessment of the facility or activity, the regulatory body shall acquire an understanding of the design of the facility or equipment, the concepts on which the safety of the design is based and the operating principles proposed by the applicant, to satisfy itself that, among other factors: - (a) The available information demonstrates the safety of the facility or the proposed activity and the optimization of protection [1, 6]. - (b) The information provided in the applicant's submissions is accurate and is sufficient to permit confirmation of compliance with regulatory requirements. - (c) Operational and technical provisions, and in particular any novel provision, have been proved or qualified by experience or testing, or both, and will enable the required level of safety to be achieved. - 4.43.
-The regulatory body shall assess allthe radiation risks associated with normal operation, anticipated operational occurrences and accidents conditions, including possible events with a very low probability of occurrence, prior to operation of the facility or conduct of the activity, and periodically throughout the lifetime of the facility or the duration of the activity, to determine whether radiation risks are as low as reasonably achievable. - 4.44.
-Any proposed modification that might significantly affect the safety of a facility or activity shall be subject to a review and assessment by the regulatory body. - 4.45.
-In the process of its review and assessment of the facility or activity, the regulatory body shall take into account such considerations and factors as: - (1) The regulatory requirements; - (2) The nature and categorization of the associated hazards; - (3) The site conditions and the operating environment; - (4) The basic design of the facility or the conduct of the activity as relevant to safety:
+4.41.
+Technical and other documents submitted by the applicant shall be reviewed and assessed by the regulatory body to determine whether the facility or activity complies with the relevant objectives, principles and associated criteria for safety.
+4.42.
+In performing its review and assessment of the facility or activity, the regulatory body shall acquire an understanding of the design of the facility or equipment, the concepts on which the safety of the design is based and the operating principles proposed by the applicant, to satisfy itself that, among other factors:

+- (a) The available information demonstrates the safety of the facility or the proposed activity and the optimization of protection [1, 6]. - (b) The information provided in the applicant's submissions is accurate and is sufficient to permit confirmation of compliance with regulatory requirements. - (c) Operational and technical provisions, and in particular any novel provision, have been proved or qualified by experience or testing, or both, and will enable the required level of safety to be achieved.

+4.43.
+The regulatory body shall assess the radiation risks associated with normal operation, anticipated operational occurrences and accidents, including possible events with a very low probability of occurrence, prior to operation of the facility or conduct of the activity, and periodically throughout the lifetime of the facility or the duration of the activity, to determine whether radiation risks are as low as reasonably achievable.

+4.44.
+Any proposed modification that might significantly affect the safety of a facility or activity shall be subject to a review and assessment by the regulatory body.

+4.45.
+In the process of its review and assessment of the facility or activity, the regulatory body shall take into account such considerations and factors as: